Iamnotaspy/Iamnotaspy/README.md

 It was an extremely informative process as we had to learn important communication and rescoping skills due to team members joining/leaving at different stages.
 During development a lack of artists required us programmers to focus on design work and pick up a few art related tasks on top of our programming, systems integration and bug-fixing work.

-I was the Audio director for this project and most of my other group projects and one of my priorities was creating and expanding the audio manager (singleton) which integrated with Unity's audio system and enabled me to easily trigger needed audio functionality from wherever needed in other scripts.
-This enabled me to cleanly play sound effects with one line from the relevant script and the sound effects to have automatically (partially) randomised pitch and volume to prevent them from soudning to repetitive.
+I was the audio director for this project.
+One of my priorities was creating and expanding the audio manager (singleton) which integrated with Unity's audio system, enabling me to easily trigger applicable audio functionality from wherever needed in other scripts.
+This enabled me to cleanly play sound effects with one line from the relevant script and automatically apply (partially) randomised pitch and volume to prevent them from sounding to repetitive.

 I also worked on:
-  - How sounds would adapt to to the game state, helped work on all the movement mechanics, a tile puzzle generator and tile puzzle system for the second island, the checkpoint system, designing the islands, setting up some of the quests, the jellyfish grapple points, movement behaviour of islands that trail behind the whale, debug tools, bug fixing and many other tasks.
+  - How sounds would adapt to to the game state
+  - Joint group work on all the movement mechanics
+  - A tile puzzle generator
+  - Tile puzzle mechanics/scripts
+  - Checkpoint system
+  - Designing the islands
+  - Setting up some of the quests
+  - The jellyfish grapple points
+  - Movement behaviour of the islands that trail behind the whale
+  - Debug tools
+  - Bug fixing
+  - and many other tasks.

 ___________________________________________________________________________________________________________________________________________________________________________________